venkatesan-krishnamoorthy/mcupsdk-core/docs_src/docs/api_guide/examples/drivers/epwm_valley_switching.md

     - GPIO16 is connected to GPIO17.
     - EPWM1_A and EPWM1_B pin can be connected to an oscilloscope to view the waveform.

-## AM263X-CC or AM263PX-CC
+## AM263X-CC or AM263PX-CC or AM261X-SOM
-When using AM263x-CC or or AM263Px-CC with TMDSHSECDOCK (HSEC180 controlCARD Baseboard Docking Station)
+When using AM263x-CC, AM263Px-CC or AM261x-SOM with TMDSHSECDOCK (HSEC180 controlCARD Baseboard Docking Station)
 - Connect HSEC Pin 52 to HSEC Pin 72
 - Capture waveform on HSEC Pin 49 for epwm0_A
 - Capture waveform on HSEC Pin 51 for epwm0_B